usydroboticsclub/SimulatedRobotics/1_docker_gazebo/README.md

     - Ignore the error message about encrypted connection that comes up.
     - VNC will likely crash at some point during the tutorial.
 If it does, go back to your `docker run` shell and hit enter a few times, and then type `/openvnc.sh` again to get the vnc back.
 If you don't do this, you'll get something like `Failed to connect to the container`.
 7. You should see a screen with an ubuntu system inside it.
-8. Right click anywhere on the screen.
+8. Right click anywhere on the screen in the vnc.
 Go to Applications > Shells > Bash.
     - You may have to wait a few seconds for the system to start up if you can't right click immediately.
 9. An Inside Terminal should show up.
 In the inside terminal, run `gazebo`.